The Asset Browser

 - By using a powerful database system, assets can contain metadata, thumbnails, keywords, dependencies (e.g., jpegs that are assigned to a material) and similar, which make handling the assets (e.g., finding them in unmanageable mountains of data) much easier.

-- The Asset Browser remembers how often you have already used a certain asset or when you created it.
-You can use it to limit a search accordingly.
+- the Asset Browser remembers how often you have already used a particular asset or when you created it, allowing you to narrow down a search accordingly.

 - Textures used more than once are only available once in the database.

-- Drag&Drop: Describing all the drag&drop options in detail here would go beyond the scope of this section.
-In a nutshell: the usual drag & drop functions work.
+- Drag&Drop: It would go beyond the scope of this article to describe all the drag&drop options in detail.
+Just this much: the usual drag&drop functionalities work.
 For example, you can drag assets from the Asset Browser into the Cinema 4D Manager, but you can also drag materials, objects and files (the latter from the Explorer/Finder) into the Asset Browser to define them as assets.
-A dialog will then open in which you can define the database and category in which the asset should be saved.
+A dialog then opens in which you specify the database and category in which the asset is to be saved.

 - ...and much more, which you will find described in detail on the following pages.